igstan/bnr-webhooks/README.md

 }
 ```

+Alternative: use multiple `Forward-To` headers, each with a different URL to
+post the XML too.

 The server receiving the PUT request should forward the XML blob to all the
 URLs in the forward list. ( How do we stop an infinite Internet loop if that
 user decides to create its own forward URLs list?
 Need a way to enforce max